Selective serotonin reuptake inhibitor: Stroke recovery

 SSRIs have been used off-label in the treatment of stroke patients, including those with and without symptoms of depression.
-A 2019 meta-analysis of randomized, controlled clinical trials found a statistically significant effect of SSRIs on dependence, neurological deficit, depression, and anxiety but the studies had a high risk of bias.
-No reliable evidence points to their routine use to promote recovery following stroke.
-Thrombosis risk is reduced because SSRIs limit serotonin availability to platelets, so benefits, such as stroke recovery, of reduced clotting go up, with SSRIs.
+A 2021 meta-analysis of randomized controlled clinical trials found no evidence pointing to their routine use to promote recovery following stroke.

 Premature ejaculation

 SSRIs are effective for the treatment of premature ejaculation.
 Taking SSRIs on a chronic, daily basis is more effective than taking them prior to sexual activity.
 The increased efficacy of treatment when taking SSRIs on a daily basis is consistent with clinical observations that the therapeutic effects of SSRIs generally take several weeks to emerge.
 Sexual dysfunction ranging from decreased libido to anorgasmia is usually considered to be a significantly distressing side effect which may lead to noncompliance in patients receiving SSRIs.
 However, for those with premature ejaculation, this very same side effect becomes the desired effect.

 Other uses

-SSRIs such as sertraline have been found to be effective in decreasing anger.
+SSRIs such as sertraline are effective in decreasing anger, and fluoxetine has been proven effective in reduction of attack frequency and intensity for Raynaud syndrome.